Li-Ming-Fan/OCR-DETECTION-CTPN/README.md

 ### description

-The detection model (CTPN) can easily be trained from scratch, while the recognition model (CRNN+CTC) is not.
+The detection model (CTPN) can easily be trained from scratch, while the recognition model (CRNN+CTC) can not.

 So the two are designed to share large part of CNN layers and the RNN layers.
 So the recognition model can be trained with the detection model as pretrained model.